-BCHM 421/422 - 2019/2020
+BCHM 421/422 - 2020/2021

 Project Outline: Multi-drug resistant bacteria continue to be encountered in the modern medical landscape.
 Their increasing prevalence poses a significant threat to human health.
 In several pathogens, virulence responses seem to implicate the biosynthesis of inorganic polyphosphate polymers (poly P).
-Interestingly, the enzyme responsible for poly P synthesis, polyphosphate kinase 1 (PPK1), is found highly conserved in many bacteria including but not limited to Acinetobacter baumannii, Pseudomonas aeruginosa, Helicobacter pylori, and Salmonella typhimurium.
+Interestingly, the enzyme responsible for poly P synthesis, polyphosphate kinases (PPK), is found highly conserved in many bacteria such as A. baumannii and K. pneumoniae.
 Mutant strains unable to synthesize poly P are deficient in mobility, quorum sensing, toxin secretion, biofilm formation, antibiotic resistant-persistence, and stress induced survival.
 This research is concerned with examining the in vivo relevance of poly P biosynthesis with respect to virulence.
-As the first crucial step, we have already identified lead compounds capable of inhibiting PPK1 and stalling poly P accumulation in P. aeruginosa.
-In order to further characterize our inhibitory compounds, we plan to assess their potential effects on other kinases from both bacterial and mammalian systems.
-Furthermore, we will attempt to characterize the ability of our compounds to inhibit poly P biosynthesis in other pathogenic bacteria.
+As the first crucial step, we have already identified lead compounds capable of inhibiting PPKs and stalling poly P accumulation in bacterial cells.
+In order to further characterize our inhibitory compounds, we plan to assess their inhibitory effects on PPKs from a variety of bacteria, including some of the most pathogenic strains.
 With antibiotics having remained largely unchanged for decades, bacterial anti-virulence through inhibition of poly P biosynthesis highlights a promising new approach for developing anti-virulence drugs.